gvwilson/thirdbit/src/fiction/iffy/index.md

 The second caught it off-center and sent it spinning across the floor.

-The tunnel at the other end of the bunker had a blast door to match the one that had closed behind them.
+The tunnel at the other end of the bunker had a blast door to match the one behind them.
 Iffy closed her eyes and rooted around in her not-memories of this place.
 There.
 She traced a shape on a contact pad beside the door,